tbleken/sidekick/documents/skff.md

 Select the file you want, and confirm that you want the filename, including its path, copied to the clipboard.

 To avoid the confirmation mentioned, you can add the command line switch `/Y`, or use the alternative command `FFY`.

+Use the command line switch `/F` if you want the full path of the selected file.

 **Note** This tool is still in development, check here for updates.